techbrett/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-plan.md

 The PSTN Access controls are automatically recognized in Teams Phone according to the number type provided by the India operator.

+- ***Wireline*** numbers require you to implement [Location Based Routing](location-based-routing-india-plan.md).

+  - When India wireline numbers are used, Location Based Routing must be implemented and a Location Based Routing policy applied to the respective users.

-- Wireless numbers require the user to consent to sharing their location at the time of establishing connectivity to the PSTN to determine if the user should be connected or blocked.
+- ***Wireless*** numbers require the user to consent to sharing their location at the time of establishing connectivity to the PSTN to determine if the user should be connected or blocked.

   - Teams clients will prompt the user for consent and use location services in the operating system of the user's device to share with the operator.
   - Teams clients don't show the dial button for users whom are assigned an India wireless number but haven’t consented to share their location to Teams.

->
-> [!NOTE]
-> The user location data may be shared with the Operator Connect for India partners to fully enable PSTN calling scenarios.
+  - The user location data may be shared with the Operator Connect for India partners to fully enable PSTN calling scenarios.
 Microsoft does not store and retain this user location data.

-- Network sites / subnets which are used to determine the location of a user who is assigned a wireline number aren't used with wireless numbers.
+  - Location Based Routing and network sites / subnets, which are used to determine the location of a user who is assigned a wireline number, aren't used with wireless numbers.

-- When India wireline numbers are used, Location Based Routing must be implemented and a Location Based Routing policy applied to the respective users.

 ## Licensing, requirements, and considerations